Updated 4/11/2019 during a snow day :)

 have supermassive Black Holes in their cores that are ravenously swallowing

 entire stars.
-As the star is swallowed, huge jets of X-ray energy is thrown
+As the star is swallowed, huge jets of X-ray energy are thrown

 out from the Black Hole.
 The energy of these jets is truly stupendous.
 Now astronomers